 Indeed, most GIS applications will require the chaining of multiple geospatial and non-geospatial services.
-Figure 7.2 shows a typical service chaining scenario where a Coverage Portrayal Service (CPS) fetches several GIS coverages from different coverage to another spatial reference system.
+Figure 7.2 shows a typical service chaining scenario where a Coverage Portrayal Service (CPS) fetches several GIS coverages from different WCS services, then mosaics them to portray the resulting composite image of Cambridge, Massachusetts.
+A processing service reprojects the resultant coverage to another spatial reference system.
 An overlay service then supplements the coverage with features extracted from a WFS, and sends the result to the client as a rendered map.